node-llm/node-llm/examples/README.md

 # LLM Examples

-This directory contains examples demonstrating how to use various providers with `node-llm`.
+This directory contains examples demonstrating how to use various providers with `NodeLLM`.

 ## Available Providers
 - **DeepSeek**: `examples/deepseek/`